raedx212/USB_Activity_Monitor/README.md

-# USB Activity Monitor
+📦 USB Activity Monitor

-A simple tool for monitoring USB devices on Windows.
+A simple and lightweight USB monitoring tool for Windows.

-# Features:
+🚀 Features
-- Registers each new USB device with information such as name, manufacturer, and time.
+✅ Logs each newly connected USB device (name, manufacturer, ID, time, user).

-- Sound alert when a new device is connected.
+🔔 Plays a sound alert when a new device is detected.

-- Ignores duplicates; the device registers only once.
+🚫 Prevents duplicate logging – logs each device only once.

-- Closes when you press Enter.
+⏳Closes when you press Enter.

-# How to use:
+🧰 Installation
-1. Install the project libraries: pip install wmi pyfiglet colorama
+Install the required libraries:

+pip install wmi pyfiglet colorama

+▶️ Usage
+Just run the Python script:

+python USB_Activity_Monitor.py

+👨‍💻 Author
+raedx212